bholeneha/Surfs_up/README.md

 ### Summary
 [comment]: <> (There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December.)

+From the above temperature analysis results, it is evident that Oahu temperatures are quite similar throughout the year.
+However, to determine if a surf and ice cream shop business is sustainable in Oahu, more weather data should considered in the analysis.
+For example, analyzing the precipitation, cloud cover, wind speeds/direction and tide heights data.

+##### Analyzing Precipitation
+The following query can be used to analyze average precipitation in June.
+(It can be refactored to also find average precipitation in December)

+    June_prcp = session.query(Measurement.prcp).\
+    filter(extract('month', Measurement.date) == 6).all()
+    June_prcp_list = [p for p in June_prcp for p in p] June_prcp_df = pd.DataFrame(June_prcp)
+    June_prcp_df.describe()

+##### Analyzing Precipitation And Temperature by Location
+Analysis can also be done on precipitation and temperature by location.
+But first, we can join the two tables like so:

+    df = pd.DataFrame(session.query(Measurement, Station).filter(Measurement.id == Station.id).all())

+Various queries can be run using GROUP BY and ORDER BY latitudes and longitudes to get summaries on temperature and precipitation data by location.